 1. You Can Always Live Life On Your Own Terms

-Our society has a tendency to form their lifestyle around a set of supposed “life rules.”
+Our society has a tendency to form its lifestyle around a set of supposed “life rules.”
 These are the rules that many people live their lives by, without ever questioning them.
 Oftentimes, these rules can be very self-limiting.
 At Mindvalley, we call these bullsh!t rules, or Brules.

 Digital nomads are some of the biggest Brule Breakers and Lifestyle Design Masters in our world today.